utshomax/postman-docs/src/pages/docs/sending-requests/grpc/first-grpc-request.md

 Once the method is invoked, the server processes the information passed and returns a response.

   > You can save, edit, and create gRPC responses.
-See [Using gRPC saved examples](/docs/sending-requests/grpc/using-grpc-saved-examples/) for more information.
+See [Using gRPC saved examples](/docs/sending-requests/grpc/using-grpc-saved-examples/) to learn more.

 ## Next steps

 Try invoking some other methods available on the gRPC bin server and see how things act differently.

-When you’re done, learn more about [Using the gRPC request interface](/docs/sending-requests/grpc/grpc-request-interface/).
+When you’re done, learn more about [using the gRPC request interface](/docs/sending-requests/grpc/grpc-request-interface/).